 Though the modern tooth replacement options offer solid and durable solutions, they are still no comparison to your natural teeth.
 At Roshan Emam D.D.S.in Palo Alto, California, patients can be assured of the best and most comfortable root canal treatments.

 What Are Root Canals?

-A root canal does not involve the removal of the actual roots of a tooth.
-Instead, a tooth infected or has been compromised may need to have the inner pulp removed.
-This inner pulp consists of the nerves and blood supply for the tooth and can become infected if exposed.
-Root canals are widely used procedures and can be done quickly and comfortably in our office.
+A root canal treatment does not involve the removal of the actual roots of a tooth.
+Instead, a tooth infected or compromised may need to have the inner pulp removed.
+This inner pulp consists of the nerves, blood vessels, and connective tissues.
+When the pulp becomes infected, it may cause a severe toothache, necessitating its removal to get relief.
+Root canals are widely prevalent procedures and can be done quickly and comfortably in our office.

 Tooth decay, cavities, and dental trauma will encourage the harmful bacteria to penetrate a tooth's pulp and cause its infection.
 In such instances, a root canal treatment will help reinstate your oral health, function, and comfort.
 Some of the chronic symptoms of an internally damaged or infected tooth include:

 - Tooth discoloration